 - Is invested in your brand

-- Has the audience size your looking for and good follower engagement.
+- Has the audience size you're looking for and good follower engagement.
 A good benchmark is 10% engagement — meaning 10% of their follower count are liking and commenting on their photos.

 - Creates content that gets into consumers newsfeeds